-Having good credit means you can borrow money at good rates, and have fewer problems with your security clearance, job, apartment, and insurance.
-People with bad credit or no credit can have serious problems with those things – but you can always improve your credit rating.
+Having good credit means it’s more likely you can borrow money at good rates, and have fewer problems with getting your security clearance, job, apartment, and insurance.
+People with bad credit or no credit often have serious problems with those things — but you can always improve your credit with time and effort.
+Get help from your PFM or a reputable non-profit credit counselor.

 • with no or low fees